Haseen-Fairuz/DevopsAssessment/README.md

     **Stage 4: Upload to Nexus:** Upload the application to nexus repository manager.

-    **Stage 5: Deploy to tomcat using Docker:** Docker is used to deploy the container to tomcat.
+    **Stage 5: Deploy to Kubernetes:** The application is then deployed into kubernetes.

    <img src="https://github.com/Haseen-Fairuz/DevopsAssessment/blob/main/Screenshots/Screenshot%20from%202023-09-13%2021-29-51.png" width="600" height="300">